 Infusion - deck building in space

 The Kickstarter campaign for the deck building game Infusion started recently.
 So far, the author Jennifer Wehner has been able to inspire around 20 supporters with her idea of a sci-fi deck building game.
 After all, two supporters have pledged the maximum amount of US $ 1.000.
 With deck building games in popularity unbroken, I am sure that Infusion will be successfully funded by the end of the campaign period.
 The goal of 70.000 US dollars sounds a little arbitrary - as does the stretch goals, which are 150.000 and 300.000 US dollars.
 But since it is a sci-fi card game, some previously unknown and particularly expensive technologies are certainly hidden behind the high costs.
 So let's wait and see how generous the supporters will be in the next 30 days.

 As a sci-fi fan, I like the idea of a new card game in space.
 480 playing cards and 12 heroes are enough game material to draw 2 to 4 players into an exciting game.
 One of the special features of Infusion are undoubtedly the heroes based on well-known literary figures.
-Every hero starts at Infusion with different starting conditions, so that the change between the hero characters alone should provide long-term motivation.
-The first artworks were successful, the basic gameplay rules are fixed and can be found on the Infusion Kickstarter campaign page.
-This is how card game fans get their first clues about the entertainment value of this deck building game.
+Every hero starts at Infusion with different starting conditions, so that just switching between the hero characters should provide long-term motivation.
+The first artworks are successful, the basic gameplay rules are fixed and can be found on the website Kickstarter Campaign for infusion can be read.
+This gives card game fans the first clues about the entertainment value of this deck building game.
 More information about Infusion over here.